Accreditation 15 May 2026

 Dental procedures, even routine ones, carry risks.
 A patient may have an undiagnosed heart condition, a latex allergy, or a reaction to adrenaline in the local anaesthetic.
 In the UK, dental practices are required to have emergency drugs and equipment, including oxygen, defibrillators, and adrenaline auto-injectors.
 Staff must be trained in basic life support.

-Turkish Ministry of Health accreditation requires the same level of preparedness.
+the International Health Tourism Authorisation issued by the Turkish Ministry of Health requires the same level of preparedness.
 At Taki Dent, you can expect:

 - Emergency protocols: Written plans for managing anaphylaxis, cardiac arrest, hypoglycaemia, and other medical emergencies.